fbcbl/lint-sample/README.md

 ## Initial Setup

+### Defining the dependencies

+In order to create your own custom lint rules you need to add the following dependencies:
+- `com.android.tools.lint:lint-api:lint-version`
+- `com.android.tools.lint:lint-checks:lint-version`

+> **Important**: For historical reasons, your lint version should correspond to the Android Gradle Plugin version + 23.
+This is, if your AGP is 3.5.1, then your lint version should be 26.5.1

+### Defining the rules
 We start off by defining a separate module where our rules will be declared.
 This module is the `rules` module.
 Then, in order to have our app to integrate with it we add the following code to our app `build.gradle`:

     dependencies {